aldumas/kb/projects/game-idea-brainstorming.md

 Vertical scroller about bird pooping.
 Flight up and down, speed changing, precision targeting

 Crazy typing tutor .
 Eg Saw edition.
 If you don’t type a certain rate , a cartoon character dude dies.
 Or maybe you get slimed on.

+Protecting your kids from monsters.
+For example monsters in their room.
+Morale is that the monster in your own heart is the real threat.
+How do you fight it?